 As an example of how the scheduled property would work, imagine you purchase an original painting by your favorite artist.
 As this is a one of a kind work, it would be impossible to replace in the event of theft, fire, etc. We would suggest getting the piece appraised and scheduling that piece for the amount of the appraisal.
 That way, if something did happen to it, the insured could simply get a cash payout.

-Most people understand that a basic homeowner’s policy does not cover damage from floods.
+Most people understand that a basic homeowners insurance policy does not cover damage from floods.
 That coverage is generally purchased through the National Flood Insurance Program or a private flood carrier.

 What most people are not aware of is that exclusions for damage to water extends beyond to what is just caused by rising rivers, lakes, or waves.
 It can also include ground water runoff during a hard rain, seepage through basement walls, and water which backs up through sewer and drain lines.
 These coverages can be addressed either by purchasing a flood policy or buying an endorsement for Sewer and Drain backup.